JHU-PL-Lab/www-pl/ocaml/lecture.md

 ```

 * Lists are not random access like arrays; if you want to get the nth element, you need to work for it.
+* Notice also that pretty much any non-trivial function on lists is going to use recursion and pattern matching

 ```ocaml
 let rec nth l n =